 The main idea: various amendments to the democratic procedure that may be of interest.

 0. Posts on this blog are ranked in decreasing order of likeability to myself.
 This entry was originally posted on 11.12.2022, and the current version may have been updated several times from its original form.
+I will keep adding new relevant ideas to this post as I go.

-0. Whilst I have little faith in a possibly less shonky version of democracy to be attempted once ours crashes, such faith is still non-zero so see below some ideas related to better electorate selection algorithms and other design changes to be considered for such a system.
+0.1 Whilst I have little faith in a possibly less shonky version of democracy to be attempted once ours crashes, such faith is still non-zero, so see below some ideas related to better electorate selection algorithms and other design changes to be considered for such a system.
 Goes without saying, that any such system would uphold the sovereignty of the legislature, enough of this judicial review nonsense.
 All these I consider inferior in promise to Gohlke's idea on this matter.

 1.1 First, everyone votes, but voting rights are issued well in advance of an election (probably right after any election, valid for the next one) and are fully transferable / tradable.